rentalcustard/rentalcustard.github.io/_posts/2012-06-12-activerecord-and-value-objects.markdown

 ## Active Records and Value Objects ##

 In the majority of Rails codebases I've seen, the active record classes represent some of the core entities in the domain.
-Hence, financial systems (to use a clichéd example) have an Account class which is an active record.
+Hence, financial systems (to use a clich&eacute;d example) have an Account class which is an active record.
 In reasoning about the design of these systems, I want these to be objects with behaviour and mutable state, albeit state which only the object instances themselves manage and mutate.
 Hence, to deal with interest payments, I don't want to say:

     account = Account.find(1) #substitute in whatever retrieval mechanism takes your fancy AccountManager.new(account).accrue_interest